BUTANE-Smart-Chain/Butane-docs/docs/protocol/concepts/accounts.md

 ## Representing Accounts

 The terms "account" and "address" are often used interchangeably to describe crypto wallets.
-In the Cosmos SDK, an account designates a pair of public key (PubKey) and private key (PrivKey).
+In the Butane SDK, an account designates a pair of public key (PubKey) and private key (PrivKey).
 The derivation path defines what the private key, public key, and address would be.

 The PubKey can be derived to generate various addresses in different formats, which are used to identify users (among other parties) in the application.
-A common address form for Cosmos chains is the bech32 format (e.g. `Butane1...`).
+A common address form for Butane chains is the bech32 format (e.g. `Butane1...`).
 Addresses are also associated with messages to identify the sender of the message.

 The PrivKey is used to generate digital signatures to prove